bioinformaticsdotca/Epigenomics_2017/module4_lab.md

 ![img](https://bioinformatics-ca.github.io/2016_workshops/epigenomics/img/module4_GREAT_batch_download.png)

-* Open the terminal that's logged into Mammouth.
+* Open another terminal connection to get into Mammouth.

 * Go to your module4 directory and create a place to put the material we will download.